 The exact command to execute the previously loaded code depends on the image format used.
-With uImage/uInitrd, the command is bootz \${kernel_addr_r} \${ramdisk_addr_r}:\${filesize} \${fdt_addr_r} the dtb as U-Boot sets the filesize variable to the size of the last file loaded and the bootz command requires the size of the ramdisk image to work correctly.
-In case of booting a platform-specific kernel, i.e. a kernel without device-tree, simply omit the \${fdt_addr_r} parameter.
+With uImage/uInitrd, the command is

+Note: When booting standard linux images, it is important to load the initial ramdisk image after the kernel and the dtb as U-Boot sets the filesize variable to the size of the last file loaded and the bootz command requires the size of the ramdisk image to work correctly.
+In case of booting a platform-specific kernel, i.e. a kernel without device-tree, simply omit the $fdt_addr_r$ parameter.